AJ Johnson (basketball)

-Akeem Jamaal “AJ” Johnson (born December 1, 2004) is an American professional basketball player for the Washington Wizards of the National Basketball Association (NBA).
-He previously played for the Illawarra Hawks of the Australian National Basketball League (NBL).
+Akeem Jamaal "AJ" Johnson (born December 1, 2004) is an American professional basketball player for the New Orleans Pelicans of the National Basketball Association (NBA).
+He had also played for the Illawarra Hawks of the Australian National Basketball League (NBL).

 Early life and career

 Johnson was born in Fresno, California.
 He grew up around Phoenix Suns guard Jalen Green and considered Green to be like a big brother.

-Sometime in 2020, during the COVID-19 pandemic, Johnson had a growth spurt where he grew from 5 ft 10 to 6 ft 5.
+Sometime in 2020, during the COVID-19 pandemic, Johnson had a growth spurt where he grew from 5 ft 10 in to 6 ft 5 in.

 High school career

-Johnson started his high school career at a school in Fresno, California before spending two years at Taft High School where he emerged as one of the biggest risers in part of a growth spurt in the 2023 class being one of the best combo-guards.
+Johnson started his high school career at San Joaquin Memorial in Fresno, California before spending two years at Taft High School where he emerged as one of the biggest risers in part of a growth spurt in the 2023 class being one of the best combo-guards.
 Johnson for his senior year decided to attend Donda Academy, Kanye West's school in Simi Valley, California.
 After Donda Academy closed, Johnson finished his senior year at Southern California Academy.

 Johnson signed with Bill Duffy and WME Basketball.

 Recruiting

 Johnson was seen as one of the best guards and combo guards in the 2023 class.
 At one point, Johnson was ranked as the 9th or 10th best player in the class by Rivals, ESPN, 247Sports, and On3.
 On November 21, 2022, Johnson committed to the University of Texas choosing Texas over Louisville, USC, LSU and several other high-profile offers such as the NBL and NBA G League Ignite.
-On April 13, 2023, Johnson announced his decommitment from Texas and announced his plan sign with the Illawarra Hawks of the National Basketball League in Australia, joining LaMelo Ball, who went from a 2nd round pick to potential 1st pick with NBL's Next Stars program, as the second player to join the team out of high school.
+On April 13, 2023, Johnson announced his decommitment from Texas and announced his plan to sign with the Illawarra Hawks of the National Basketball League in Australia, joining LaMelo Ball, who went from a 2nd round pick to potential 1st pick with NBL's Next Stars program, as the second player to join the team out of high school.